cmci/HTManalysisCourse/CentreCourseProtocol.md

 setThreshold is a method of class ImageProcessor and has three arguments.

-1. lower threshsold value
+1. lower threshold value
 2. upper threshold value
 3. LUT update (a number)

-THe first and the second arguments are obvious what they are, but the third one probably is not.
+The first and the second arguments are obvious what they are, but the third one probably is not.
 This value determines the highlighting color of thresholded area.
 There are three different ways:

 1. red (RED_LUT, 0)
 2. black and white (BLACK_AND_WHITE_LUT, 1)
 3. no update (NO_LUT_UPDATE, 2)
 4. green and blue (OVER_UNDER_LUT, 3)

-So if you want red highlighted area, then you could put 0 a s the third argument.
+So if you want red highlighted area, then you could put 0 as the third argument.

 How could we know such options are there?
 They are actually listed as constant field values: